MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 Compared to work order incident types and service tasks, using inspections has additional benefits:

 - **Easier to create**: administrators can quickly create an inspection with a drag-and-drop interface without needing to create new entities and fields.
-- **Easier to fill out**: technicians can quickly enter responses for each inspection question and save all of them at once, rather than having to open and close multiple records.
+- **Easier to fill out**: technicians can quickly enter responses for each inspection question and save all of them at once, rather than having to open and close multiple Work Order Service Task records.
-- **More flexible and robust**: Field Service inspections have many question format and validation options, such as multi-option select, mandatory fields, images, attachments, and more.
+- **More flexible and robust**: Field Service inspections have many question formats and validation options, such as multi-option select, mandatory fields, images, attachments, and more.